lueschem/lueschem.github.io/_posts/2016-12-27-The-Bright-Future-of-Containers-for-Embedded-Software.md

 ### Development

-- On my development host I can easily run a Debian Jessie alongside a Debian stretch - without rebooting.
+- Thanks to containers, I can easily run multiple different OS instances on my development host.
+This is especially helpful if I do some feature development on the latest version of a container (e.g. Debian stretch based) and some bug fixing on a stable release that is based on an older version of a container (e.g. Debian jessie based).
 - In contrast to a chroot, I can safely run a full init system such as [systemd](https://en.wikipedia.org/wiki/Systemd) within my container (given that I choose a technology such as [LXC/LXD](https://linuxcontainers.org) - Docker and systemd are currently not friends).